cdslaborg/paramonted/generic/2/usage/sampling/paradram/interface/index.md

 {% endcomment %}
 <br>

-{% include tip.quick.start.md %}
+{% include pm.examples.quickstart.md %}

 ## One API for usage from all programming languages

 We have taken special care to develop a highly similar (if not the same) Application Programming Interface (API) for the ParaMonte library routines across all supported programming languages.

-In particular, every simulation performed via the ParaDRAM routine requires the user to supply only two mandatory pieces of information:
+Every simulation performed via the ParaDRAM routine requires the user to supply only two mandatory pieces of information:
 1. A user-supplied density function `getLogFunc()` that the sampler must explore.
 1. The number of dimensions `ndim` of the domain of the user-supplied density function `getLogFunc()`.